 Morbid curiosity compelled me to open the refrigerator.
 As expected, it wasn't a pretty sight.

+A staircase led up to an apartment above the office.
 The proprietor, or perhaps proprietors, must have lived here.
 It would have been a palace compared to my first apartment in Tokyo.
+A second staircase led to an attic room where the ceiling was too low to stand up.